Complete Subset Averaging with Many Instruments: Model and Estimator

 The CSA-2SLS estimator can be interpreted as the minimizer of the average of 2SLS criterion functions.
 For each subset of instruments $Z_{m,i}^{k}$, the corresponding moment condition is

 The standard 2SLS estimator given the moment condition \eqref{eq:moment-cond} minimizes

 This equation is the GMM criterion with the weight matrix $(Z_{m}^{k'}Z_{m}^{k})^{-1}$.
 Conventional model average estimators are based on a weighted average of $\widehat{\beta}^{k}_{m}$, the minimizer of \eqref{critm}, over different models.
-For this type of model averaging estimators, see \citet{hansen2007least} for the OLS estimator and see \citet{lee2015averaged} for the 2SLS estimator.
+For this type of model averaging estimators, see \citet{hansen2007least} for the OLS estimator, \citet{lee2015averaged} for the 2SLS estimator, and \citet*{chen2016averaging} for the general approach based on moment conditions.

 In contrast, the CSA-2SLS estimator minimizes the average of \eqref{critm} over different models directly:

 The optimal model averaging 2SLS estimator of \citet{kuersteiner2010constructing} can be interpreted similarly as the minimizer of the average of 2SLS criterion functions with data-dependent weights.